 My system is setup for 350 CFM per ton so it’s required running at right around 700 CFM which means on my system this filter is going to add 0.26″wc of extra static to the return side of the blower.

 With most systems being rated at 0.5″wc TESP (total external static Pressure) this makes up more than half of that, before any ductwork, grilles, registers, balancing dampers or coils in the case of furnace systems.

 On a PSC blower motor this extra static from this filter would result in lower airflow, poor system performance and poor air distribution.

-While some systems may be able to deal with the extra static, many will have issues ESPECIALLY on older systems that have PSC motors and furnaces with coils.
+While some systems may be able to deal with the extra static at a cost, many will have issues ESPECIALLY on older systems that have PSC motors and furnaces with coils.